As an Amazon Associate I earn from qualifying purchases.

-So for this, rather than riff off an existing venison steak recipe, I decided to do the ole’ refrigerator roulette.
+So when I designed this recipe, rather than riff off an existing venison steak recipe, I decided to do the ole’ refrigerator roulette.
 I found some caramelized onions I’d made a day or so before, and I had some fantastic hen-of-the-woods mushrooms.
 If you’ve never had hen-of-the-woods, they’re also known as maitake — or Grifola frondosa for the Latin-inclined.
 They are a brownish-gray tree mushroom that lives in many places, California not among them.

 To my mind, they are the best-eating mushroom that doesn’t live in Cali: Firm, aromatic, they sear well and have a mild, mushroomy flavor that’s addicting.
 And like almost every shroom, they go great with caramelized onions.
 But any mushroom will work.

 Venison steak.
 Mushrooms.
 Caramelized onions.
 Classic and bangin’.
 But the dish needed a “green thing,” as my mum likes to call it.
 Parsley’s a given, and in spring, miner’s lettuce or dandelion greens are a good call, as is arugula or chicory or endive.
 Bitter greens really balance the richness of everything else on the plate.
 So damn good.